j3r1ch0123/dizquetv-file-upload/README.md

 # dizqueTV File Upload to XSS Exploit

 ## Overview
-This exploit targets a file upload vulnerability in **dizqueTV** version 1.5.3.
+This exploit targets a file upload vulnerability in **dizqueTV** versions 1.5.3-1.5.5.
 Due to insufficient sanitization in the file upload API, an attacker can upload arbitrary files, enabling potential **Cross-Site Scripting (XSS)** attacks.
 This exploit leverages the vulnerability to upload a crafted HTML file with embedded JavaScript.

 **Exploit Author**: J3rich0123
 **Tested on**: Linux